-Dynamic tumor targeting has two significant benefits:
+Dynamic tumor targeting is intended to provide two primary benefits:

-- By gradually breaking apart inside the tumor and releasing the drug payload over time, our nanopharmaceuticals significantly enhance the ability of the payload to provide the desired therapeutic effect.
+- By gradually breaking apart inside the tumor and releasing the drug payload over time, our nanopharmaceuticals should enhance the ability of the payload to provide the desired therapeutic effect.
 The linker that attaches the drug to the nanopharmaceutical is selected to provide the optimal intra-tumor drug release.